A complete guide to selecting the right marketing channel for your business

 SEO & Content Marketing

-The process of optimising your website’s technical and editorial aspects so that it can be organically discovered by users when searching for specific keywords is called SEO.
+The process of optimizing your website’s technical and editorial aspects so that it can be organically discovered by the users when searching for certain keywords is called SEO.
 Unlike paid advertising, SEO takes time to work.
-The results may vary depending on various aspects, like domain authority (versus the competition), available assets such as a quality mobile website, link building opportunities, and others.
-Still, they rarely happen before 6-12 months, especially if the site is new, significant, has errors, or has been penalised by Panda or Penguin or any other algorithmic penalty or filter.
+Depending on various aspects, like domain authority (versus the competition), available assets, web design, link building opportunities etc., results may vary, but they rarely happen before 6-12 months especially if the website is new, big and has errors, or has been penalized by Panda or Penguin.

 As SEO and content marketing are tightly connected, you may also need to hire professional copywriters to continuously create fresh content that can help your website rank for a wider variety of keywords.
-Whether blog posts, white papers, webinars, videos, or e-books, content must be created according to a well-thought strategy.
+Whether it’s blog posts, white papers, webinars, videos, or e-books, content must be created according to a well-thought strategy.
 If you’re prepared to make this effort, invest in quality content and wait until results appear, content marketing is the right choice for your business.
-But, if you need fast results, you should better look into PPC (Pay Per Click Advertising) and display ads options.
+But, if you need fast results, you should look into PPC and display ads options.

-One of the easiest ways to determine whether it’s worth investing in an SEO campaign or not is by checking your website’s ranking with tools like SEM, Ahrefs or Google Search Console.
-If the website is already ranking for some appropriate keywords, it probably can further SEO development.
+One of the easiest ways to determine whether it’s worth investing in an SEO campaign or not is by checking your website’s ranking with tools like SEMrush., Ahrefs or Google Search Console.
+If the website is already ranking for some appropriate keywords, then it probably has the potential for further SEO development.

-Do it if your website is already ranking for useful keywords and you are willing to invest time and effort into an SEO and content management campaign.
+Do it if Your website is already ranking for useful keywords and you are willing to invest time and effort into an SEO/content management campaign.

-Don’t do it if You want fast results without putting in much time and effort.
+Don’t it if: You want fast results, without putting in much time and effort.

-This can become a real gold mine if you have a pool of customers or an opted-in email subscription list for newsletters, promotions, or offers.
+If you have a pool of customers who have already allowed you to email them your newsletters, promotions or offers, this can become a real gold mine.
 Some studies claim that email marketing can provide a 4,300% ROI.
 E-commerce companies heavily rely on e-mail marketing strategies, but SMEs may also use email marketing to sell more to existing clients.

-Don’t do it if you don’t have a pool of existing customers allowing you to send them your information, promotions, and offers.
+Don’t it if: You don’t have a pool of existing customers allowing you to send them your information, promotions, and offers.

 Pay Per Click advertising

-Whether it’s Google or Bing ads, paid advertising should provide highly targeted traffic very quickly.
+Whether it’s PPC or Bing ads, paid advertising should provide highly targeted traffic very quickly.
 Both B2B and B2C companies rely on Google and Bing ads to get new clients within a short time frame.
-PPC campaigns are ideal for businesses that did not take time to create awareness through social media or email marketing campaigns and want to promote their new products/services with paid ads quickly.
+PPC campaigns are ideal for businesses that did not take time to create awareness through social media or email marketing campaigns and want to quickly promote their new products/services with paid ads.

-Do it if the costs per click are affordable, and your product service is searched in Google/Bing.
+Do it if it costs per clicks are affordable and your product service is searched in Google/Bing.

-Don’t do it if you don’t have a sufficient budget or your audience is not using Google/Bing to search for your products/services.
+Don’t it if You don’t have a sufficient budget or your audience is not using Google/Bing to search for your products/services?

 Social media marketing is one of the most powerful tools you can use to achieve your marketing and branding goals.
 SMM includes posting regular text, image, or video updates on social channels (Facebook, Instagram, Pinterest, Twitter etc.), as well as creating social media ads.

-Organic posting and paid ads should go hand in hand to improve your business’s social media presence and increase audience engagement.
-A good social media marketing plan includes a consistent posting schedule and running social ads for remarketing purposes.
-The choice of the social media channel also depends on the type of business you have: a highly visual business can rely on Instagram and Pinterest.
-At the same time, a B2B company might find Twitter and LinkedIn more valuable for its marketing goals.
+To improve your business’s social presence and increase audience engagement, organic posting and paid ads should go hand in hand.
+A good social media marketing plan includes both a consistent posting schedule and running social ads for remarketing purposes.
+The choice of the social media channel also depends on the type of business you have: a highly visual business can rely on Instagram and Pinterest, while a B2B company might find Twitter and LinkedIn more useful for its marketing goals.

-Do it if you get a lot of value from a solid social media presence.
+Do it if: You get a lot of value from a strong social media presence.

-Don’t do it if your audience uses other channels to search for your products/services (Google, Bing)
+Don’t it if: Your audience uses other channels to search for your products/services (Google, Bing)